 An upper-division interdisciplinary studio course offering unique core content that shifts from term to term.
 This studio affords students the opportunity to engage with professionals from various fields and expand their notion of problem solving beyond their major in public site real world challenges.
 This course may be taken in either the fall or spring of the junior year.
-A limited choice of CAIL300 courses will count for the Sustainability Minor.
-Please see the Interdisciplinary Studies Director.
-CAIL 300 may be taken in either the fall or spring semester of the junior year
+A limited choice of CAIL301 courses will count for the Sustainability Minor.
+See CAIL section for course descriptions..
+CAIL301 may be taken in either the fall or spring semester of the junior year